On this page:

 How we account for groundwater

-The groundwater catchment and groundwater management unit local reports are similar in nature.
+The groundwater catchment and groundwater management unit (GMU) local reports are similar in nature.

 Groundwater catchment local reports also include a high-level overview, and a summary of rainfall received.